pdebuyl/vmf90/README.md

 5. The build directory now contains an executable ``vmf90_hmf``.
 6. A ``HMF_in`` configuration file is required to set up the simulation.
-Examples are found in the ``examples`` directory.
+Examples are found in the ``scripts`` directory.
 To copy one of these examples, type:

     cp ../scripts/HMF_in.resonances ./HMF_in